Esakkyrajam/Java-Projects/README.md

 # JavaProject

 Welcome to the JavaProject repository!
-This project is designed to Educational Resource, Community Collaboration, Continuous Improvement
+This project is designed to Educational Resource, Community Collaboration, Continuous Improvement.

 ## Table of Contents